polarity-lang/polarity/ARCHITECTURE.md

 The compiler driver, defined in `lang/driver`, contains the logic for orchestrating the interplay between parsing, lowering and typechecking, and is also responsible for making code actions available that can then be served by the LSP server to clients.
 Because we implement such a language server which gives live feedback to the programmer we cannot use the architecture of a batch compiler for our implementation.
-Instead, we use the architecture of a demand-driven build system, where we have "build recipes" for building different artefacts (such as the lowered ast, typechecked ast, symbol table, type info table, etc) for each module.
+Instead, we use the architecture of a demand-driven build tool, where we have "build recipes" for building different artifacts (such as the lowered ast, typechecked ast, symbol table, type info table, etc) for each module.
 These recipes can then invoke other recipes to build the artifacts that they depend on.
 For example, the recipe for lowering a module will invoke the recipe for computing the symbol table.
 Artifacts are then cached inside an in-memory database and only invalidated if the file itself or one of its dependencies changes.